 Use of multiple image sources to create a single image.
 Elements of photomontage.
 Fine art digital output.
 Application of advanced imaging techniques in creating seamless or illusionistic aesthetic statements.
 Application of design principles.

 Prerequisite: ART 150 or ART 154 and ART 237 or ART 256.
+One lecture; Two lab.

 ART259.
 Advanced Projects Photography (3).